On the Incompatibility of Special Relativity and Quantum Mechanics: Local hidden variables

-It follows that any bona fide local hidden-variables theory must be empirically nonequivalent to standard quantum mechanics.
-A completely different question, of course, is whether actual experimental realizations of the EPR setting have so far avoided all loopholes which may weaken their scope and foundational meaning (\cite{wi14}, \cite{wi15}, \cite{as15}).
+Since any bona fide local hidden-variables theory forbids superluminal influences (cf. also \S 10 (a)), it must be empirically nonequivalent to standard quantum mechanics.\footnote{The view defended here is very similar to the one supported by Bell, for instance in a famous interview: ``In the analysis it is assumed that free will is genuine, and as a result of that one finds that {\sl the intervention of the experimenter at one point has to have consequences at a remote point, in a way that influences restricted by the finite velocity of light would not permit}.''(\cite{db}, p.
+47, my italics)} A completely different question, of course, is whether actual experimental realizations of the EPR setting have so far avoided all loopholes which may weaken their scope and foundational meaning \cite{wi14,wi15,as15}.